Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 &nbsp;&nbsp;&nbsp;&nbsp;Move the table to an external location and use Delta Sharing for external consumption.

-#### Which of the following is a major data governance challenge presented in a traditional data lake backed by cloud storage services?
-Select one response.
+**Which of the following is a major data governance challenge presented in a traditional data lake backed by cloud storage services?
+Select one response.**

+	Traditional data lakes, when backed by cloud storage services like AWS S3 or Azure Blob Storage, often have a limitation when it comes to fine-grained access control.
+	Their primary level of data access control is at the file or object level, rather than at a more granular level like row or column.
+	This means that when you want to restrict access to data in a data lake, you typically can only do so by granting or denying access to entire files.
+	This is less flexible than being able to grant access to specific rows or columns within a file.

 &nbsp;&nbsp;&nbsp;&nbsp;Cloud storage services do not provide scaling for storage costs.
 &nbsp;&nbsp;&nbsp;&nbsp;Cloud storage services do not allow access control for groups.